 Job search and application strategies

 When deciding whether or not to apply to a job, consider the opportunity as a whole.
-This includes how it will build your transferrable skills, connect you to professionals in the field, give you experience with an employer or industry, build your network and provide financial stability.
+This includes how it will build your transferable skills, connect you to professionals in the field, give you experience with an employer or industry, build your network and provide financial stability.
 Check out this section for guidance and effective strategies that can help you job search successfully.

 Our job search workshops and Q&As will provide you with the guidance, tools and strategies to make your job search more effective.
 Check out OSCARplus for the following online sessions.